 What advice would you give to UEL current students preparing to graduate?

 Try to find a job that you love, that you are passionate about and never give up even when things get hard.

 Tell us something about yourself that most people don't know:

-I am training for my 4th dan in ju jitsu and coach young people.
+I am training for my fourth dan in ju jitsu and coaching young people.